 Location: Polgooth near St Austell

 Yet Gwynn is a delightful, modernised cottage, ideally situated between the world famous Eden Project and The Lost Gardens of Heligan, near to the quaint fishing village of Mevagissey and just a couple of miles from the nearest beaches.
 Regret no dogs.
-Short breaks available.
+Short breaks are available.
+On site private parking.

 Location: St Austell